-The Institute was founded in 1999 and since then has been funded by grants from federal, state and industrial partners including Chevron Corporation (formerly Unocal), Xoma, Applied Biosystems, BioWish Technologies and others.
+The Institute was founded in 1999 (as the Environmental Biotechnology Institute) and since then has received funding from federal, state and industrial partners including Unocal (now a subsidiary of the Chevron Corporation), Xoma, Applied Biosystems, BioWish Technologies and others.

-Through the EBI, our faculty perform applied research and train students while creating solutions to biological issues and problems using technology that’s at the growing interface between biology, medicine, science and engineering.
+Through the CAB, our faculty perform applied research and train students while creating solutions to biological issues and problems using technology that’s at the growing interface between biology, medicine, science and engineering.